biogo/hts/paper/examples/flagstat/README.md

 ========

 This example replicates most of the output of [samtools](https://samtools.github.io) flagstat command.
-With a single core, the program is 20-30% slower, but the go program becomes faster when using 2 cores.
+With a single core, the program is 20-30% slower, but the Go program becomes faster when using 2 cores.

 On an example bam the output of samtools is:
 ```